awsdocs/amazon-route53-docs/doc_source/domain-configure-dnssec.md

 + The DNS service provider for the domain must support DNSSEC\.
 **Important**
-Amazon Route 53 supports DNSSEC for domain registration but does not support DNSSEC for DNS service\.
-If you want to configure DNSSEC for a domain that is registered with Amazon Route 53, you must use another DNS service provider\.
+Route 53 supports DNSSEC for domain registration but does not support DNSSEC for DNS service\.
+If you want to configure DNSSEC for a domain that is registered with Route 53, you must use another DNS service provider\.

-+ You must configure DNSSEC with the DNS service provider for your domain before you add public keys for the domain to Amazon Route 53\.
++ You must configure DNSSEC with the DNS service provider for your domain before you add public keys for the domain to Route 53\.

 + The number of public keys that you can add to a domain depends on the TLD for the domain: